ibm-cloud-docs/solution-tutorials/multi-region-k8s-cis.md

 ## Remove resources
 {:removeresources}

-1. Remove Kubernetes Cluster resources
+### Remove Kubernetes Cluster resources
-   1. Remove the Ingress
+1. Remove the Ingress.
-   1. Remove the service
+1. Remove the service.
-   1. Remove the deployment
+1. Remove the deployment.
-   1. Delete the clusters if you created them specifically for this tutorial
+1. Delete the clusters if you created them specifically for this tutorial.

-1. Remove CIS resources
+### Remove CIS resources
-   1. Remove the GLB
+1. Remove the GLB.
-   1. Remove the origin pools
+1. Remove the origin pools.
-   1. Remove the health checks
+1. Remove the health checks.

 ## Related content
 {:related}